We are taking action and making improvements as a result of what parents said to us. This page was last updated in July 2025.

 The new information leaflet is also available for view on this website.

-NHS Lothian are planning to make a video to explain the induction process that will be added to the website.
+NHS Lothian made a video to explain the induction process and you can watch it here.

 The MVP gathered detailed feedback from women who had an induction.
 From these personal experiences we created posters and a portfolio of their testimonies which are now part of the training midwives receive in the hospital.